Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

 ### Make the changes to the component available to authors

-Now that we have completed all of the mapping changes we need to make the changes available to Pages by staging the component again.
+Now that you have completed all of the mapping changes you will need to make the changes available to Pages by staging the component again.

 1. In the Components builder tool, click on the **Restage** button above the component